-14. Why do you think auditors write the following statement in a company's annual report?
-"These consolidated financial statements are the responsibility of the company's management.
-Our responsibility is to express an opinion on these consolidated financial statements based on our audits."
+14. Why do you think auditors write in a company's annual report the following statement: "These consolidated financial statements are the responsibility of the company's management.
+Our responsibility is to express an opinion on these consolidated financial statements based on our audits"?

-Answers should reflect the point that an auditor's statement assigns ultimate responsibility for the financial statements to the company's management, while stating that as far as possible, they have been checked by the auditing team and found to be appropriate.
-It places the ultimate responsibility for the accuracy of the statements on the management team.
+Answers should reflect the point that an auditor's statement is "qualified," that is, it assigns ultimate responsibility for the financial statements to the company's management, while stating that as far as possible, they have been checked by the auditing team and found to be appropriate.
+It places the ultimate responsibility for the accuracy of the statements to the management team.
+Within this context, it might be interesting to raise the Enron and WorldCom accounting and reporting fiasco.